The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Show more

-closeClose the connection., logLog an error message., noopNo operation.
+log-and-closeLog the error message and close the connection., closeClose the connection silently., logLog the error message., noopNo operation.

 Quarkus redirects HTTP handshake request to this URL if an HTTP upgrade is rejected due to the authorization failure.
 This configuration property takes effect when you secure endpoint with a standard security annotation.
 For example, the HTTP upgrade is secured if an endpoint class is annotated with the @RolesAllowed annotation.